GabrieleTronchin/SimpleMartenDb/README.md

 ## Database Interaction

+MartenDB offers two ways to communicate with the database:

-IQuerySession: for read operation
+- IQuerySession:  for read operations.
+For more info, check [here](https://martendb.io/documents/querying/linq/)
-IDocumentStore: for write operation
+- IDocumentStore: for write operations.
+For more info, check[here](https://martendb.io/documents/sessions.html)

 ### CRUD Endpoints